 - Are you attempting to obtain the Federal Tax Credit?

-- Is your attic insulation up to current building code?
+- Is your attic insulation up to the current building code?

 - Does anyone in your family experience allergies or sensitivities?